 As part of the Mongolian government’s long-term development policy, “Vision-2050”, local airports in eight provinces (Dornod, Uvs, Bayankhongor, Khovd, Umnugobi, Khuvsgul, Zavkhan, and Uvurkhangai) are planned to increase their capacity and achieve international status.

-There is also a plan to upgrade air strips and facilities of some local airports and achieve 4C status by 2024.
+There is also plan to increase the capacity of local airports within the scope of Mongolia’s regional development policy and achieve 4C and 4D status by 2030.
 A “4C” runway is one that’s 1,800 meters or more in length and capable of handling an aircraft with a wingspan of up to 36 meters and landing gear that is less than 9 meters between the outside edges of the outermost wheels.

 Passenger traffic in Mongolia, in thousands